katherinedelno/katherinedelno.github.io/tutoring.md

 - Requires substantial preparation outside of sessions to create lectures, select topics, and source materials
 - Best for students new to AP coursework or who benefit from consistent structure
 - Designed to ensure the student can both solve problems and clearly explain reasoning in the style required to earn maximum points on the AP exam
-- Billed in 30-minute increments; sessions may be combined with office hour sessions as needed
+- Billed in 30-minute increments; sessions may be combined with office hour sessions
 - Please allow 24-48 hours’ notice so materials can be prepared
 <br><br>